V1629/oops_in_python/README.md

 6.file handling in python
 7.exception handling in python

-also i have made some small projects:
+what i have learned throughout the video ?
 1. a simple calculator program using python.
 2. a data type which can handle fraction operations
 3. encapsulation
 4. reference variable
 5. Pass by reference
 6. collection of objects
-2:16:41
+7. static variable
+8. class variable
+9. aggregation
+10. inheritance